Historical Context: The Rivalry That Made the Crossing Necessary

 The Masterpiece: Cannae (216 BCE)

-At Cannae, Hannibal faced the largest Roman army ever assembled—some 80,000 men.
-He intentionally placed his weakest troops in the center and pulled them back when the Romans attacked, then used his strong African infantry and cavalry to envelope the Roman force.
-The result was a double envelopment that annihilated the Romans.
+Hannibal intentionally placed his weakest troops — his Gallic and Iberian infantry — in the center and pulled them back when the Romans attacked, creating a concave crescent.
+Then he used his strong African infantry on the flanks and his cavalry under Hasdrubal (not his brother, but a different commander) to envelope the Roman force.
+The result was a double envelopment that annihilated the Roman army.
 Estimates vary, but up to 70,000 Romans may have died.
-The Battle of Cannae remains a study in tactical perfection.
+The Romans found themselves surrounded on all sides, unable to maneuver or fight effectively.
+The Battle of Cannae remains a study in tactical perfection, studied at military academies to this day.

 Why Didn’t Hannibal Capture Rome?